Muskan865/Secure-Application-Pipeline/README.md

 This repository contains a DevSecOps project where we design, build, test, exploit, and secure a web application.
 The goal is to implement a complete secure software development lifecycle using both automated and manual security practices.

 ## Contributors
-Aliza Fatima
+Aliza Fatima,
-Ehzem Farhan Sheikh
+Ehzem Farhan Sheikh,
 Muskan Rehan

 ## Objectives